stringfromjava/Starcore/README.md

 We appreciate every contribution made by the people who would like to help make this game come to life. <3

-For more info, please read the [contributing](CONTRIBUTING.md) file for more info.
+For more info, please read the [contributing](CONTRIBUTING.md) file.

 # Development